osilence/First-code/README.md

 # First-code
-it is my first code on the guthub this my first commit about it
+it is my first code on the guthub and this my first commit about it.